 Speed and accuracy of the information are of utmost importance in issuing emergency notifications.
 To expedite this process and determine that each message contains essential information, the mass notification system contains pre-scripted templates for the most probable or highest impact emergencies.
 These messages identify the situation, allow for input of the location, and identify the immediate protective action that should be taken.
-The individual authorizing the message will select the most appropriate template.
-In those cases where there are no predetermined templates in the system, the individual may use the "alert" template to craft a specific message.
+The individual authorizing the message will select the most appropriate templates in the system, the individual may use the "alert" template to craft a specific message.
 The goal is to make people aware of the situation and communicate the steps to take to stay safe.